mitotic/slidoc/README.md

 concepts it covers, and relating it to other questions which cover a subset of these concepts.

-Concepts: concept dependency analysis: index, questions
+Tags: concept dependency analysis: index, questions

 ---